stuartmau/ABC/README.md

 ## ABC

-Animated letters of the English alphabet using the [BBC micro:bit](https://microbit.org/new-microbit/).
+Animated transition between letters of the English alphabet using the [BBC micro:bit](https://microbit.org/new-microbit/).

 (gif animation)